 MEMBERSHIP Q&A

-Why should I join NHWC?
+Why should I join the NHWC?

 What is the best way for me to determine what membership level to choose?